CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-Adaptive-Routing.md

 toc: 3
 ---

-The adaptive routing dashboard allows you to view switches with adaptive routing enabled, events related to adaptive routing, and RoCE
+The adaptive routing dashboard allows you to view switches with adaptive routing enabled, events related to adaptive routing, RoCE settings, and egress queue lengths in the form of histograms.

 {{<notice note>}}